“A history degree from Carroll teaches one to be a critical thinker and to learn from past experiences.”

 HI 307 The Cold War in Historical Perspective 3 credits

-This course will examine the history of the Cold War between the United States and the Soviet Union Spring from its origins during and after World War II to the collapse of the Soviet Union in 1991.
-The political, economic, ideologicaly, and strategic aspect of the conflict will also be examined.
+This course will examine the history of the Cold War between the United States and the Soviet Union from its origins during and after World War II to the collapse of the Soviet Union in 1991.
+The political, economic, ideologicaly, and strategic aspects of the conflict will also be examined.
 While much of the focus will be on the diplomatic tensions between the superpowers that brought the world to the brink of nuclear war, the various impacts of the Cold War on Europe, Asia, and the rest of the globe will also be explored, helping to uncover the ways in which the Cold War's legacy continues to shape our world today.
 Spring semester, odd-numbered years.
 Fulfills the writing intensive requirement.